AllenWang123/hello-world/README.md

 Hi Boys,

-Enjoy the lift everyday, tyr your best to play, study and sleep.
+Enjoy the life everyday, try your best to play, study and sleep.